-In order to further reduce transport-related emissions in the future, we measure the CO2 emissions per tonne of product shipped and actively explore optimisation potential.
+In order to further reduce transport-related emissions in the future, we measure the CO_2 emissions per tonne of product shipped and actively explore optimisation potential.
 The internal vehicle fleet is gradually being converted to electric vehicles, such as industrial trucks, platform trucks and forklifts.
-For employee transport and business travel by car, we have set an internal target for our pool and business vehicles in the current 2022 financial year and will also use this indicator to reduce emissions in the future.
+For employee transport and business travel by car, we had set an internal target for our pool and business vehicles for the 2022 financial year and will also use this indicator to reduce emissions in the future.